urbanware-org/salomon-bsd/README.md

 When using `--highlight-upper`, the whole line will be switched to uppercase instead of just the highligted term.

-In case, the `--remove` argument is also given, the pattern is automatically uppercase for those lines.
+In case the `--remove` argument is also given, the pattern is automatically uppercase for those lines.

 [Top](#salomon-bsd-port-)